jwkimani/Csharp-Projects/Lab7/README.md

 Lab Seven
 =========
-This program calculates the sum of the first n numbers by
+This program demonstates the use of recursion vs iteration to perform calculations.
-- recursion and
-- iteration